 In Barcelona, a grilled eggplant flatbread would be known as coca.
-Adding XO sauce may not be typical of Catalan cuisine, but it works, adding complexity and heat.
-I am sure my Catalan friends will agree.
+It’s also a close relative to the flatbread pizza.
+Adding XO sauce may not be typical of Catalan or Italian cuisine, but it works, adding complexity and heat.

 Adding a Cantonese ingredient to a Catalan dish may seem… inappropriate?
-However, if flavors work together, I am happy.
-The origin of those flavors is very much a secondary consideration.
-If you like the taste, it’s good, right?
+However, if flavours work together, I am happy.
+The origin of those flavours is very much a secondary consideration.
+If you like the taste, it’s good.
 That reminds me of a lecture on modern art by Arthur Baysting that I attended many years ago.
-And his advice was “if you like it, it’s good.”
+And his advice was, “if you like it, it’s good.”

 The XO sauce

-XO sauce is a Cantonese condiment originating in Hong Kong in the 1980’s.
+XO sauce is a Cantonese condiment originating in Hong Kong in the 1980s.
 It is really more of a relish than a sauce.
 XO sauce was named after XO cognac.
 Even so, it doesn’t actually contain any.
 In Hong Kong at the time, XO had become a generic term for high quality.
-This very tasty relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
-In short, a jam packed with umami.
+This delicious relish contains dried shrimps and scallops, red chillis, ham, garlic and canola oil.
+In short, jam-packed with umami.

 I bought my XO sauce from a local Cantonese restaurant.
-You will be able to find it at an Asian store.
+You will be able to find it at an Asian store or on Amazon.
 Or, you could make your own.
-XO sauce delivers a virtual explosion of flavor.
-While it can overpower more subtly flavored dishes, when paired with the right ingredients, such as this grilled eggplant flatbread – it is culinary gold.
-Try it with soba and egg yolk, wrapped in a tortilla with duck, or in a spring roll with chicken.
+XO sauce delivers a virtual explosion of flavour.
+While it can overpower more subtly flavoured dishes, when paired with the right ingredients, such as this grilled eggplant flatbread – it is culinary gold.
+Try it with soba and egg yolk, wrapped in a tortilla with duck, or a spring roll with chicken.

 Grillled egglant XO flatbread